bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise1.md

 ## Objectives

 * Log into AWS account and launch **CloudShell** session in the N. Virginia (**us-east-1**) region.
-* Download source code using `git` from developer's [GitHub repository](https://github.com/bluemountaincyber/evidence-app).
+* Download source code using `git` from the workshop [GitHub repository](https://github.com/bluemountaincyber/building-detections-aws).
-* Deploy workshop resources using AWS CloudFormation.
+* Deploy workshop resources using AWS CloudFormation and verify resources were successfully created.

 ## Challenges

 ### Challenge 1: Launch AWS CloudShell

 The exercises performed in this workshop are designed to simply use your web browser - no additional tools (e.g., virtual machines, SSH clients) required!
 Many cloud vendors allow customers to generate a shell session in a vendor-managed container/VM to perform basic tasks.
-We will use this to our advantage to deploy, test, and analyze an application called **evidence-app**.
+We will use this to our advantage to deploy resources, perform attacks, and build our detections.

 Begin by logging into your AWS account and launch a **CloudShell** session  in the **N. Virginia (us-east-1)** region.